Before we begin, there are a few things we need to consider before selecting a keyboard:

 I tried this one (in Logitech blue switch) in a Bestbuy store, and the feeling is almost as good as my Filco.

-There are a few other brands I am not super familiar with but also good:
+There are a few other brands that I am not super familiar with, but are also good:

-iKBC, Obins: also famous fan brands similar to Ducky and iQunix.
+iKBC and Obins are also famous fan brands, similar to Ducky and iQunix.

-Corsair, SteelSeries, Razer: famous for their gaming keyboards.
+Corsair, SteelSeries, and Razer are famous for their gaming keyboards.

 A few more things

-- There are also a few other elements that affect the feelings of typing, like if there is a steel board in the keyboard underneath the switches etc. The effects of those elements are subtle so I just ignored them in the article.
+- There are also a few other elements that affect the typing experience, such as whether there is a steel board underneath the switches.
+The effects of these elements are subtle, so I ignored them in this article.

 - LED backlights?
-I don’t like them but you can have a try!
+I don’t like them, but you can give them a try!